How to Lower Calcium Score Naturally: 5 Simple Steps for Heart Health

 Incorporate Essential Vitamins and Supplements for Heart Health

-• Vitamin K2 is one such nutrient.
+• is one such nutrient.
 It plays a vital role in guiding minerals to your bones, preventing them from accumulating in your arteries.
 You can find K2 in fermented foods like natto and dairy products.
 Have you considered adding these to your diet?

 Remember, taking care of your heart is a journey, and you don’t have to navigate it alone.
 If you have any questions or concerns, reaching out for support can make a world of difference.